MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Territory Modifier

 This tool allows changes in territory IDs to take place and the process mirrors that of how account numbers are changed.
 The user is able to change an existing territory id to a new territory id without any loss of work, open, or historical records.
 Just by clicking the convert button the records are updated.
-If you want to import large amounts of data, refer to *Using Validate and Import buttons* on page 2, where there is information on how to import data.
+If you want to import large amounts of data, refer to [Using the Validate and Import buttons](#using-the-validate-and-import-buttons), where there is information on how to import data.

 > [!IMPORTANT]
-> This tool requires that the user be logged in as “sa.”
+> This tool requires that the user be logged in as *sa*.

-**To change a Territory ID:**
+#### To change a Territory ID

 1. Choose the starting Territory ID.